singhtejus/MachineVision.jl/MD/KernelFilters.md

 ````
 ![](KernelFilters-16.svg)

-# Testing the effects of a bigger kernel for a more blur
+# Bigger kernel for more blur

 ````julia
 kernel5x5 = [